-For more than two decades, Nicole has worked on a range of pressing social issues from violence against women to reproductive justice to economic security.
-She is also the former Executive Director of the Women of Color Policy Network at New York University’s Robert F. Wagner Graduate School of Public Service.
+Prior to her position at the Foundation, Mason was the most recent Executive Director of the Women of Color Policy Network at New York University’s Robert F. Wagner Graduate School of Public Service.
 There, she held the distinction of being one of the youngest scholar-practitioners to lead a major U.S. research center or think tank.
-Under her direction, the Network became a leading authority and voice on public policies impacting women of color, low-income families and communities of color.

 Nicole lives between Brooklyn, New York and Washington, DC and is mom to twins Charli and Parker and two dogs, Anderson & Sofia.